 - Thrift more, buy less.
 Go through your old clothes and pass down any clothes you no longer want or need to loved ones who may want them, before considering donation.
 Lots of thrift stores get overwhelmed with clothing donations and not all clothing drop off bins are legit.
 Friendly reminder: You don’t need more clothes – you need more of the right clothes.

 - Practice more green cleaning.
 Your home is no place for toxic cleaning products that contribute to indoor air pollution.
 I like to use rags as well as microfiber cloths to wipe away dust and grime because I can just wash them.
-Also, I find myself reaching for Veles all-purpose cleaner when I’m not using my DIY citrus infused vinegar cleaner.
-I’m also a big fan of dusting hard to reach places with this plastic-free duster!
+Also, I find myself reaching for Green Llama when I’m not using my DIY citrus infused vinegar cleaner.
 I also love having air-purifying plants around like pothos and snake plants.

 - Spend more time in nature, less time plugged into technology.
 This can be done through hiking, foraging, or a simple walk in the park.
 Take the time to connect with this amazing planet in all its glory.
 Personally, I want to take another trip to upstate New York and I hike more trails there!